TL;DR

 Why Pricing Pages Are an AEO Priority

 When a buyer is comparing vendors, they ask AI directly: 'How much does HubSpot cost?', 'Is Notion free?', 'What's the difference between Salesforce Pro and Enterprise?'
 These are bottom-of-funnel queries.
-The buyer has already done their research.
-They're about to make a decision.
+The buyer is about to make a decision.

 The Five Elements That Make a Pricing Page AI-Readable